Live From EuropeSaturday, July 4

 Nedělní demonstrace za ČT a ČRo byla o penězích, ne o hodnotách či nezávislosti, tvrdí Klempíř Nedělní manifestace na podporu veřejnoprávních médií byla podle ministra kultury Oty Klempíře (Motoristé) o penězích, ne o hodnotách či nezávislosti.
 Plníme, co jsme slíbili voličům, uvedl dnes časně ráno ministr na síti X. Reagoval tak na demonstraci svolanou spolkem Milion chvilek, při níž v neděli v Praze několik tisíc lidí vyjádřilo nesouhlas se změnou financování České televize (ČT) a Českého rozhlasu (ČRo) a vyzvalo k odvolání Klempíře.

-irozhlas.cz · about 2 hours ago
+irozhlas.cz · 12 days ago